-Children are more impacted by disasters than adults and are more likely to have continued trauma-related symptoms after a disaster.2 Disruptions in routine, separation from caregivers as a result of evacuations or displacement, and parental stress after a disaster all contribute to children’s distress.
-Children are often very resilient and reactions to disasters may resolve over time, but they should be monitored for long-term effects of chronic stress related to extreme weather events.
+Children are more affected by disasters than adults and are more likely to have continued trauma-related symptoms after a disaster (Lancet Commission).
+Disruptions in routine, separation from caregivers as a result of evacuations or displacement, and parental stress after a disaster all contribute to children’s distress.
+Children are often very resilient and reactions to disasters may resolve over time, but they should be monitored for long-term effects of chronic stress.

 First responders, emergency workers and others involved with responding to extreme weather-related disasters are at increased risk for mental health consequences both in the short and long term (US GCRP).
 These individuals may be both a responder and victim, required to provide care for the public while managing the adverse impacts of a disaster for their own family.
 Responders and emergency workers are often exposed to injury or death in the line of work, which can increase negative impacts.